youwen5/web/routes/+about.typ

   observation that homotopy theory/algebraic topology, (homotopy) type theory, (higher) category theory and (higher) categorical algebra have a plethora of useful applications.]

-#dinkus

-I'm originally from Shanghai, China.
-My second hometown is Leiyang City (耒阳市), in Hunan Province, China---the birthplace of Cai Lun, the inventor of paper.

-I lived in the state of Utah for a few years as a kid, before moving to the San Francisco Bay Area.
-I attended 6 different elementary schools, 1 middle school, and 2 high schools.

 #link("/static/img/iuselinuxbtw.jpg", internal: true, newtab: true)[By the way], I use NixOS.
 See
 #link("/tools")[this page] to hear all about my neurotic software choices.